WHO I AM

 Numerous diving qualifications with recreational diving agencies

-My extensive medical knowledge, combined with an ongoing curiosity to learn about the latest trends, define my success in the field of diving medicine.
-I now conduct hundreds of HSE, Oil & Gas UK and recreational diving medicals every year, keeping my experience broad and up to date.
+My extensive medical knowledge, combined with an ongoing curiosity to learn about the latest developments, define my success in the fields of diving, hyperbaric and maritime medicine.
+I now conduct hundreds of occupational medicals for divers, seafarers and offshore workers every year, keeping my experience broad and up to date.
 To learn more about my medical and academic background, please read below.

 MEDICAL DIRECTOR AND SENIOR HYPERBARIC PHYSICIAN AT LONDON DIVING CHAMBER, UK